testingisdocumenting/webtau/webtau-docs/znai/HTTP/JSON-schema.md

 # Validation

-Webtau supports validation of objects against [JSON Schema](https://json-schema.org/).
+WebTau supports validation of objects against [JSON Schema](https://json-schema.org/).
 It is possible to validate either the entire body or just a specific field with the `complyWithSchema` matcher as shown in the two examples below:

 :include-groovy: doc-artifacts/snippets/json-schema/validateBody.groovy {title: "Validate entire body against JSON schema"}